 Sri Lanka grows almost all spices that South India does – for the weather is similar.
 However, do you know that Sri Lanka is the biggest exporter of Cinnamon?
 So, my pick of all the spices here is Cinnamon.
 This time I picked up cinnamon sticks the one that looks like delicate scrolls.

 You can pick up lovely packs of multiple spices or just the cinnamon sticks.
 Cinnamon powder is available too, but I prefer the sticks.

 Wood carving is a widely practiced skill in Sri Lanka.
 In fact, when you see the assembly hall at Kandy Tooth Relic Temple, you would see finely carved pillar tops.
-Wood carved masks are quintessential Sri Lanka Souvenirs.
-You can find the colorful wooden masks to put at home – each with a meaning.
-Red one protects and yellow one brings wealth and Blue one helps in the career.
+Wood-carved masks are quintessential Sri Lanka Souvenirs.
+You can find colorful wooden masks to put at home – each with a meaning.
+The Red one protects and yellow one brings wealth and the Blue one helps in the career.

-My favorite masks are the wood carved faces without any color.
+My favorite masks are the wood-carved faces without any color.
 A famous sculpture to pick is that of a sitting fisherman holding a fishing rod in hand.
 I picked up the mask of Ravana – I thought that was very relevant to our connection with Sri Lanka.
-It is still my favorite piece for my museum collection.
+It is still my favorite piece in my museum collection.

 You can also pick the small cane baskets and boxes.

 The Sri Lankan Sari is a bit different from Indian Sari.
 It is a 3 piece Sari, much like Kerala Saris.
 However, unlike Kerala Saris which are primarily white, Sri Lankan Saris come in bright colors.
 Every time I saw a Sri Lankan Lady wearing the elegant Sari with pleats at the waist and woven Pallus in front, I wondered how they tie the Sari.
 Well, I had assumed that it is one single piece of unstitched cloth.
 I was wrong.